Girl 1

 Tibetan Terrier Club of America Breeder of Merit, AKC Breeder of Merit.

-Diane has been a member of Good Dog for over 3 years
+Diane has been a member of Good Dog for about 4 years

 Diane was screened for responsible practices and has been a member since 2022.